jasonn1124/Projects/README.md

 ~~**Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.~~ [COMPLETED]

-**Check if Palindrome** - Checks if the string entered by the user is a palindrome.
-That is that it reads the same forwards as backwards like “racecar”
+~~**Check if Palindrome** - Checks if the string entered by the user is a palindrome.
+That is that it reads the same forwards as backwards like “racecar”~~ [COMPLETED]

 ~~**Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.~~ [COMPLETED]